seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Type System
 ===========

-The LLVM type system is one of the most important features of the intermediate representation.
+The LLVM37 type system is one of the most important features of the intermediate representation.
 Being typed enables a number of optimizations to be performed on the intermediate representation directly, without having to do extra analyses on the side before the